mantidproject/mantid/docs/source/release/v3.8.0/framework.rst

   is almost identical, but a small number of cases (such as adding the workspaces ``Z`` and ``z``) will work in a more predictable manner.

 - A race condition when accessing a singleton from multiple threads was fixed.

+- Log file buffers are no longer flushed by default for each newline received, increasing the speed of some system tests on Windows by 3x.

 HistogramData
 -------------